-1.7 A Phased Cooling R&D Program
+1.11 A Phased Cooling R&D Program

 The issues sketched in secs.
-1.3-6 have led to the formulation of a phased cooling R&D program [10, 11] with technical development of components of the cooling apparatus proceeding in parallel with a sequence of beam tests, culminating in a demonstration of transverse cooling by about 50% in an apparatus of about 20 periods of absorbers and rf cavities inside a suitable modulated solenoid transport line.
+1.3-6 have led to the formulation of a phased cooling R&D program [15, 16] with technical development of components of the cooling apparatus proceeding in parallel with a sequence of beam tests, culminating in a demonstration of transverse cooling by about 50% in an apparatus of about 20 periods of absorbers and rf cavities inside a suitable modulated solenoid transport line.
 Study of longitudinal/transverse emittance exchange is a desirable part of the R&D program, but likely would occur in a later phase.

-This note emphasizes a possible first step in the beam tests, motivated by the opportunity to make an important physics demonstration of transverse emittance cooling as quickly as possible using existing magnets.
-The compromise is that this first study would not test any of the apparatus of a more sophisticated cooling channel, but would demonstrate only the effect of a simple absorber in a uniform solenoid field, such as foreseen in the "minicooling" stage of a neutrino factory source [5, 12].
+This note emphasizes a first step in the beam tests, motivated by the opportunity to make an important physics demonstration of transverse emittance cooling as quickly as possible using an existing beam and solenoid magnet.
+The compromise is that this first study would not test any of the apparatus of a more sophisticated cooling channel, but would demonstrate only the effect of a simple absorber in a uniform solenoid field, such as foreseen in the "minicooling" stage of a neutrino factory source [8, 6, 17].
+However, it will demonstrate the important coupling of transverse emittance and canonical angular momentum of beams inside a solenoid, which greatly adds to the complexity of the design of a practical ionization cooling channel (need ref and/or pointer).

-The phases of beam tests, all using the single particle method, in the cooling R&D program would then be:
+A possible sequence of beam tests, all using the single particle method, in the cooling R&D program could then be:

 - 1. Test of ionization cooling by a single absorber in a uniform solenoid field without rf acceleration.
 Diagnostics would reside inside the same solenoid as the absorber.
 A 9% reduction in normalized transverse emittance of 10,000 π mm-mrad could be demonstrated. - 2.
+Test of angular momentum control in a "single-flip" solenoid. - 3.
 Test of a single period of a cooling channel that contains an absorber, an rf cavity and a modulated solenoid magnet.
 The frequency of the rf cavity could be about 200 MHz to study normalized emittance of 10,000 π mm-mrad as at the entrance to the cooling channel of a neutrino factory source, or about 800 MHz to study normalized emittance of 1,500 π mm-mrad as in a late stage of cooling for a muon collider source.
 Diagnostics would reside inside separate solenoid magnets.
 For precision measurement of longitudinal emittance, the diagnostic magnets will likely be bent solenoids.
-Again, a 5% reduction in normalized transverse emittance would be demonstrated. - 3.
+Again, a 5% reduction in normalized transverse emittance would be demonstrated. - 4.
 Test of 10 periods of a cooling channel that contain absorbers, rf cavities and a modulated solenoid magnet lattice.
-A 50% reduction in normalized transverse emittance would be demonstrated. - 4.
+A 50% reduction in normalized transverse emittance would be demonstrated. - 5.
 Test of longitudinal/transverse emittance exchange by a technology to be determined.